The-YoungOne/Municipality-App/README.md

 # SPECIFICATIONS BEFORE RUNNING:

 Before running the application, ensure that:
+- All the minimum device and system requirements are met.
 - .NET Core SDK is installed on your system (Visual Studio 2022).
 - Ensure NuGet packages are installed (Done automatically upon building the application).
 - The application builds successfully with no errors before running.
 ----------------------------------------------------------------------------------------------------